First Majestic Silver Corp. (AG): Investing has never been easier

-At the end of the latest market close, First Majestic Silver Corp.
-(AG) was valued at $7.31.
-In that particular session, Stock kicked-off at the price of $7.40 while reaching the peak value of $7.45 and lowest value recorded on the day was $7.26.
-The stock current value is $7.27.Recently in News on January 19, 2023, First Majestic Produces 7.6M AgEq Oz in Q4 2022 and a Record 31.3M AgEq Oz in 2022; Annual Retail Silver Bullion Sales Increase 27% to New Record; Announces 2023 Production and Cost Guidance and Conference Call Details.
+First Majestic Silver Corp.
+(AG) is priced at $7.18 after the most recent trading session.
+At the very opening of the session, the stock price was $7.02 and reached a high price of $7.265, prior to closing the session it reached the value of $7.13.
+The stock touched a low price of $6.97.Recently in News on January 19, 2023, First Majestic Produces 7.6M AgEq Oz in Q4 2022 and a Record 31.3M AgEq Oz in 2022; Annual Retail Silver Bullion Sales Increase 27% to New Record; Announces 2023 Production and Cost Guidance and Conference Call Details.
 Vancouver, British Columbia–(Newsfile Corp. – January 19, 2023) – First Majestic Silver Corp.
 (NYSE: AG) (TSX: FR) (“First Majestic” or the “Company”) announces that total production in the fourth quarter of 2022 from the Company’s four producing operations, the San Dimas Silver/Gold Mine, the Jerritt Canyon Gold Mine, the Santa Elena Silver/Gold Mine and the La Encantada Silver Mine reached 7.6 million silver equivalent (“AgEq”) ounces, consisting of 2.4 million silver ounces and 63,039 gold ounces.
 Total production for the full year of 2022 reached a new Company record of 31.3 million AgEq ounces, consisting of 10.5 million silver ounces and 248,394 gold ounces, or a 16% increase compared to 2021.
 You can read further details here

 Top 5 Undervalued Stocks To Own In 2023